-Legislation based on the Wyoming theory of State ownership of the water, or that would in any way conflict with cited above, would be absolutely void ab initio.
-There is no present need of a maintaining water rights.
+Legislation based on the Wyoming theory of State ownership of the water. or that would in any way conflict with the provision of our own Constitution, cited above, would be absolutely void maintaining water rights.
 The Revised Statutes of Utah make ample provision therefor.
 Title thirty-three contains clear definitions and specific requirements, which have been found to be adequate for the desired purpose.

 The courts have shown their ability to adjudicate adverse claims as to those rights.
 They may not always decide in accordance with people's views of equity, but that is another matter.
-The sys. tem works well and does not need a change-certainly not a revolution which would start litigation anew, and upset that which has taken so long to place on a firm foundation.
+The sys tem works well and does not need a change-certainly not a revolution which would start litigation anew, and upset that which has taken so long to place on a firm foundation.
 Let the peoples' water rights alone.